Homemade Teething Biscuit Recipes – Nutritious Teething Biscuits for Your Baby. Think Outside the Box.

 FLOUR – Some pediatricians will say that it is OK to use a wheat based – such as all purpose white – flour in a baked good recipe for an infant over 8 months old who has no history of, or has not shown any propensity to, food allergies.
 Remember, if your baby has had oats and barley without any trouble, odds are there are no gluten issues.
 Read our Wheat & Egg Substitutions page.

 AS ALWAYS – You should consult with your baby’s pediatrician when concerned about specific foods.
 Generalities may NOT apply to your baby.

-Baby Cereal Pancakes - not a biscuit recipe but a great finger food and I just had to include it.
+Baby Cereal Pancakes – (While this is not a biscuit recipe, it’s a great finger food and I just had to include it)